Dave69178/noughts_and_crosses/README.md

 ### The GUI

 I had no experience with GUI's before this and I used the PySimpleGUI module to create this.
 After a little bit of reading, it seemed rather unsurpringly simple.
 Obviously the application doesn't involve anything particularly complex, but I would use the module again.

+## A note

+Efficiency and concision within the program could be much improved.
+This may be addressed in future.